 The course is validated by De Montfort University and run by Drama Studio London.
-It is aimed at applicants who would like an honours degree upon graduating and would like to take a little longer to realise their full potential.
+It is aimed at applicants who would like an honours degree upon graduating and are at the stage of their careers where 3 years training would be beneficial.
 Talent, passion and attitude are more important than experience.

 All applicants must meet the following criteria: